 This article is about how we use PR strategies to generate maximum impact from our Content Marketing campaigns and focuses on our work with National Numbers, one of the UK’s biggest personalised number plate companies.

 The Primary goal for this content marketing campaign was to achieve high quality inbound links from authoritative and relevant sites across, news, lifestyle and car related niches.
-These links can work in conjunction with on-site SEO to help improve rankings for key terms.
+These links can work in conjunction with content optimisation and technical SEO to help improve rankings for key terms.

 Research & idea generation